FranklinChen/validate-xml-rust/README.md

 - Concurrency, using number of cores available.
 - Use of C FFI with `libxml2` library.
-- Downloading of remote XML Schema files only once, and caching to `~/.xmlschemas/` for future runs of the program.
+- Downloading of remote XML Schema files only once per run, and caching to memory.
 - Caching of `libxml2` schema data structure for reuse in multiple concurrent parses.

 On my machine, it takes a few seconds to validate a sample set of 20,000 XML files.
 This is hundreds of times faster than the first attempt, which was a shell script that sequentially runs `xmllint` (after first pre-downloading remote XML Schema files and passing the local files to `xmllint` with `--schema`).
 The concurrency is a big win, as is the reuse of the `libxml2` schema data structure across threads and avoiding having to spawn `xmllint` as a heavyweight process.